grantcolley/react-notes/README.md

 ```

 ### Callback Handlers
-Callback handlers are typically implemented as functions passed as props from a parent component to child component, allowing the child component to call the callback handler in response to something.
+Callback handlers are typically implemented as a function passed as a prop to child component, allowing the child component to call the callback handler and coommunicate with the parent component.

+Callback handlers:
+- are popular for handling form submissions and updating state in the parent component
+- can receive parameters passed by the child component
+- can be asynchronous
+- can pass through multiple layers of components

 ```JSX
 import React from 'react';